Galp's LPG business sells liquefied petroleum gas, propane and butane, at over 20,000 points of sale to one million end customers.

 Supply and refining

-Generally, propane is imported and there are regular imports for the storage of LPG in Sines or Leixões (Matosinhos refinery or Perafita park).
+Generally, propane is imported and there are regular imports for the storage of LPG in Sines or Leixões (Matosinhos refinery or Perafita park (Pergás)).
 Typically, we produce enough butane and only occasionally import this gas.

 Storage and distribution

-Our most important storage unit is located at Sigás, where Galp Energia has a 60 per cent stake in partnership with BP (35 per cent) and Repsol (5 per cent).
-Galp Energia's share in the infrastructures of Sigás guarantees a total storage capacity of 34,800 tonnes.
+Our most important storage unit is located at Sigás, where Galp has a 60% stake in partnership with Rubis (35%) and Repsol (5%).
+Galp's share in the infrastructures of Sigás guarantees a total storage capacity of 34,800 tonnes.

-From these three facilities, we deliver LPG in bulk to customers by tank trucks, and LPG bottles by pick-up trucks.
+From these two facilities, we deliver LPG in bulk to customers by tank trucks, and LPG bottles by pick-up trucks.

-We use tanks to deliver gas in bulk, which may be buried to avoid changing the landscape of Galp Energia and its customers.
+We use tanks to deliver gas in bulk, which may be on surface or buried to avoid changing the landscape of Galp and its customers.

 The piped LPG business is similar to the bulk LPG business.
 However, the piped LPG business comprises a small group of bottles, while the bulk LPG business is stored in tanks.